contentful/extensions/samples/shopify/README.md

 Update task will upload the extension to your space on Contentful.

 ## Ready to Use
-Shopify products are now available in your `content model`.
-Add a `JSON Object` field, and select `Shopify Products` in the `appearance` tab.

 ![figure](./shopify-object.png "Contentful Shopify Product UI Extension json object")